What Does Branding Mean?

 “…the promoting of a product or service by identifying it with a particular brand.”

 As you can see, there are so many different takes on the rather broad topic of “What does branding mean?”
 “Branding” today is so vague that no one can seem to agree on a set definition.
 A branding strategy is also vastly different than it was just a few years ago.
 An athlete no longer just plays their respective sport; an athlete is a brand himself, one with a strong brand identity at that!

 For example, LeBron James isn’t just a basketball player, he’s the LeBron James brand.
 You know him mainly for his work on the court, but he’s also a businessman.
-He has a brand reputation that he needs to maintain.
+He has a particular brand reputation that he needs to maintain.
 Call it the Michael Jordan effect.

 Actually, that’s a fine example to start with.
 The Air Jordan “Jumpman” is one of the most recognizable logos in the world.
 You see the logo, and it will quickly bring a few things to mind: Michael Jordan, basketball, dunks, championships, sneakers.
 And then you think “oh, I should buy these sneaks so I can be like Mike!”

-And that’s the Air Jordan brand going to work.
+And that’s the Air Jordan successful brand going to work.
 You see the logo and are able to associate it with what it stands for and what the company behind it does.
 It drives you to make a purchase because of your brand familiarity.
 Maybe you even believe in the brand, or in this case, are a big fan of Jordan or LeBron.
-The point is all of those thoughts and feelings matter when it comes to your purchasing decisions becuase you have brand loyalty towards that company.
+The point is all of those thoughts and feelings matter when it comes to your purchasing decisions because you have brand loyalty towards that company.